bmwcarit/ramses/doc/sphinx/build.rst

 The following sections describe different build scenarios with detailed options and explanations.
-If you are a versed C++ developer and are familiar with CMake, consider using the quickstart guide.
+If you are a versed C++ developer and are familiar with CMake, consider using the :ref:`quickstart guide <Building and testing>`.

 ========================================
 Cloning